aioade/sapci_groovy/README.md

 This way the mapping condition is always unique and small and especially big payloads are working correct.

 As input besides the payload, you can give a list of comma-separated json array objects, where you want to use the refactoring.

+## Calendar details
+A small helper for message mappings, if you need to get more details for a date object.
+It offers the calculation of the actual calendar week or calendar quarter of a specific date.
+As input parameter you need to give the date for calculation (format YYYY-MM-dd) and the type of response, so 'week' or 'quarter'.